P

 45L: New Home Construction Credit

 The New Energy Efficient Home Credit under Section 45L paid $2,500 per ENERGY STAR home and $5,000 per zero-energy-ready home to the contractor who built it.
 The credit is eliminated for units acquired after June 30, 2026.
-Builders with units in pipeline construction have a six-month window to close out under the old rules.
+Builders with units in pipeline construction have a narrowing window to close out under the old rules.

 179D: Commercial Buildings